MiFi: Awards

-MiFi in the news

-Security Issues
+Security issues

 In January 2010, two major security holes were discovered with the Novatel MiFi 2200 which, if properly exploited, could allow a malicious user to obtain the device's current GPS location and security keys.
 If the malicious user were physically close enough to use the device's Wi-Fi signal, this could give access to the MiFi's 3G connection as well as any other connected devices.
 Novatel responded that a security patch would be available in February 2010.

 The popularity of MiFi devices can also be problematic for corporate network security.
 Corporations generally expect to control on-site Internet access: many use firewalls to reduce the risk of malware, and some enforce restrictions aimed at employee productivity.
 Personal mobile hotspots may provide a "back door" by which employees can circumvent these precautions.

-Recall
+Recall information

-In May 2010, the Mifi 2372 was recalled in Canada by Bell Mobility and Rogers Communications.
-In two documented cases, difficulty of opening the MiFi battery compartment had caused customers to use levels of force that caused physical damage to the batteries, which subsequently overheated.
-Novatel replaced the recalled units with a type that featured an easier-to-open battery compartment.
+In May 2010, the MiFi 2372 was recalled in Canada by Bell Mobility and Rogers Communications.
+In two documented cases, the difficulty of opening the MiFi battery compartment had caused customers to use levels of force that caused physical damage to the batteries, which then overheated.
+Novatel replaced the recalled units with ones that have an easier-to-open battery compartment.

-Customers were sent prepaid courier envelopes and instructed to send back their MiFi units for replacement of the battery and battery compartment cover.
-Customers were notified that Novatel would return the serviced units within six to eight weeks of their return.
-Bell customers were provided with cellular Internet access via Novatel U998 USB sticks, which were provided as temporary replacements by Bell.

 Radio interference at trade shows

-At two major trade shows in 2010—Google's first public demo of Google TV and the iPhone 4 demonstrations at the 2010 Apple Worldwide Developers Conference—keynote presentations using available Wi-Fi connectivity were disrupted by network unreliability.
+At two major trade shows in 2010 — Google's first public demo of Google TV and the iPhone 4 demonstrations at the 2010 Apple Worldwide Developers Conference — keynote presentations using available Wi-Fi connectivity were disrupted by network unreliability.
 The problem was traced to massive radio interference, caused by the popularity of MiFi and similar devices for "liveblogging" from the trade show floor.
-In the case of the Apple conference, Apple CEO Steve Jobs stated that 570 different Wi-Fi networks ("several hundred" being MiFis) were operating simultaneously in the exhibit hall.
+Apple CEO Steve Jobs said that 570 different Wi-Fi networks ("several hundred" being MiFi's) had been operating simultaneously in the Apple exhibit hall.